Great course for any skill level

 -Holes 1 & 2 are upshots and players in front of you might forget to let the trailing group know it's clear to play, so one in that group must walk up the hill and find out.
 1 isn't a problem if the basket is in the short position

 Other Thoughts: My home course is still enjoyable even after playing it a ton of times.
 The players that play here are mostly friendly, as is the Pro Shop and it's staff.
 Jim, the manager of the Pro Shop is one of the nicest guys that you'll ever meet.
 He is one of the touring pros in the Grandmaster division.
-Drew Gibson, another tour pro in the Men's Open division, has spent a lot of time joining his game here.
+Drew Gibson, another tour pro in the Men's Open division, has spent a lot of time honing his game here.
 The tournaments that are held here are phenomenal and I hope to enter one very soon.

 1 of 1 people found this review helpful.